Send emails from Python 3.6 or later using the Direct Mail SMTP endpoint.

 client = smtplib.SMTP('smtpdm.aliyun.com', 80)

-# The sender and the authentication address must be the same.
+# The sender address and authentication address must match.

 client.login(username, password)